rajathatr/Sorting-algorithm-Visualiser/README.md

 # Sorting-algorithm-Visualiser

-This project helps visualises 6 different sorting algorithms which are\
+This project helps in visualizing 6 different sorting algorithms which are\
 1.Bubble sort.\
 2.Insertion sort.\
 3.Selection sort.\